steviegt6/nucleus/faq.md

 ### Does this break Discord's Terms of Service?

-Yes, this is a modification to their client and thus falls under their terms. `nucleus`, its developers, and its contributors are not to be held liable for any damages caused by the use of this project.
+Yes, this is a modification to their client and thus falls under their terms. nucleus, its developers, and its contributors are not to be held liable for any damages caused by the use of this project.

-_Though, if it's any consolation, there have been no known cases of Discord taking action against users for simply using client mods, especially none that are known to be a result of OpenAsar or `nucleus`._
+_Though, if it's any consolation, there have been no known cases of Discord taking action against users for simply using client mods, especially none that are known to be a result of OpenAsar or nucleus._

 ### Can I use this code in my own project?

-Yes—`nucleus` is a fork too!
-Just make sure to properly [respect the license](LICENSE) and clearly credit `nucleus` and OpenAsar.
+Yes—nucleus is a fork too!
+Just make sure to properly [respect the license](LICENSE) and clearly credit nucleus and OpenAsar.

-### Does `nucleus` update itself?
+### Does nucleus update itself?

 Yes... with a catch.
 On Windows, it works out of the box; however, on macOS or Linux, you'll need to change the permissions for the entire resources folder for it to work.